practable/penduino/sbc/README.md

 #### ssh into your RPI

+If you had to setup a new user following the instructions above (for new Raspberry Pi images) then you have already created your own password and can miss this step.
+You may want to check that you are able to ssh into the Raspberry Pi anyway.
+If you used an older Raspberry Pi OS image that still uses the default pi/raspberry user/password then update the password by following the instructions below.

 The standard user and password on the image is usually `pi/raspberry`

 On your machine, open a terminal